UPDATE: Brexit has been delayed again. Brexit now extended to 31 October 2019

 Minifree has been exporting laptops to the US, Canada, Australia, Japan, Brazil and many other non-EU countries for years, without any issues.
 We ship all over the world.
 A lot of our customers are in the EU, so prices are in EUR by default.
 This will not change.

-On March 29th, 2019, the UK officially leaves the EU (Minifree is located in the UK).
+March 29th 31 October 2019, the UK officially leaves the EU (Minifree is located in the UK).
 This means that the UK will no longer be part of the EU customs union.
 What does this mean?

 - Minifree charges British VAT at 20% for goods shipped to the UK only.